Our certificates and labelling partners

 Fair trade premium for improvement of the living conditions abroad

-FAIR SQUARED products that carry the Fair Rubber association’s label are condoms, period cups, and future FAIR ZONE products made of fairly traded natural rubber.
+FAIR SQUARED products that carry the Fair Rubber association’s label are condoms, period cups, as well as most FAIR ZONE products.

 FSC® (Forest Stewardship Council®)